rdwrome/261sp24/04ControlFlow/README.md

 </pre>

 ### Loops
-- Sends control flow back to some point in the program where it was before to repeat process with same environment.
+- Sends control flow back to some point in the program where it was before to repeat process with same environment
-- We're often going to use them with accumulators.
+- We're often going to use them with accumulators
-  - count (like we saw in scratch and previously in python)
+  - counters
-  - range (a built-in function)
+  - (index) range (a built-in function)

 ### While
   - You don't know how many times you need to loop when you start